alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 In this section we'll define the `test_do_pet_cranky_dragon()` test.
-It will be very similar to `test_do_pet_cheerful_dragon()`, except we'll add a dragon dictionary to `MOODS` that has a `"damage"` key with a tuple of two negative numbers and we'll assert that `PLAYER["health"]` has decreased.
+It will be very similar to `test_do_pet_cheerful_dragon()`, except we'll add a dragon dictionary to `DRAGONS` that has a `"damage"` key with a tuple of two negative numbers and we'll assert that `PLAYER["health"]` has decreased.

 `````{dropdown} Need help?